The class group of a minimal model of a quotient singularity: Examples and closing remarks

 \begin{example} For a non\-/trivial example, we consider the group of order 6, where \(\zeta_3\) is a primitive third root of unity.
 As \(G\) does not contain any reflections, we have \(\Cl(\C^4/G) \cong \Z/6\Z\).

-To determine the age of elements in \(G\), we need to fix a sixth root of unity.
-However, the two possible choices \(-\zeta_3\) and \(-\zeta_3^2\) both result in the same junior elements of \(G\), namely As \(G\) is abelian, the conjugacy classes in \(G\) are trivial.
+To determine the age of elements in \(G\), we need to fix a primitive sixth root of unity.
+However, the two possible choices \(-\zeta_3\) and \(-\zeta_3^2\) both result in the same junior elements of \(G\), namely By the Reid--Tai criterion \cite[Theorem~3.21]{Kol13}, the existence of junior elements in \(G\) implies that \(V/G\) is not terminal.
+As \(G\) is abelian, the conjugacy classes in \(G\) are trivial.
 So, the rank of the free part of the class group \(\Cl(X)\) of a \(\Q\)\=/factorial terminalization \(X\to \C^4/G\) is 2.
 For the torsion part, we determine that \(G/H \cong C_2\) is cyclic of order 2 and we conclude

 We write the elements of \(\Cl(X)\) as 3\-/tuples with the first two entries corresponding to the free part and the last entry corresponding to the torsion part.
 Then the push\-/forward morphism \(\Cl(X) \to \Cl(\C^4/G)\) is induced by where \(I_4\) denotes the identity matrix. \end{example}